Keshav-byt/KrishiMitra/README.md

-# Smart Agriculture 🌱🚜
+# KrishiMitra 🌱🚜

 ## Overview
-Smart Agriculture is an advanced system that leverages IoT and AI to optimize farming efficiency, monitor environmental conditions, and enhance crop yields.
+KrishiMitra is an advanced system that leverages IoT and AI to optimize farming efficiency, monitor environmental conditions, and enhance crop yields.

 ## Features
 - 🌡️ **Real-time monitoring** of soil moisture, temperature, and humidity